cosmos/cosmos/WHITEPAPER.md

-TODO: Note about automatic bounties for hackers, to incentivize hackers to publish evidence (like capture-the-flag) that rewards some of the validator's quarks to the hacker, and burns some as well.
+TODO: Note about automatic bounties for hackers, to incentivize hackers to publish evidence (like capture-the-flag) that rewards some of the validator's atoms to the hacker, and burns some as well.

 ### Limitations on the Number of Validators